C++ Core Guidelines: Template Definitions

 What's next?

 Of course, there are more rules left to template definitions.
 So my story continues with the next post.
-I hope my explanation to template definitions are good enough because I know many programmers are scared of templates.
-To me, the ideas of templates are easy to get, but the syntax has still potential.
+I hope my explanation of template definitions is good enough because many programmers fear templates.
+To me, the ideas of templates are easy to get, but the syntax still has potential.

 Seminars